noslouch/workflow-debug/packages/wsj-react-library/src/components/ArticleBody/README.md

 ...
 ```

-If the current element has no type, but has a text property we will render plain text.
-If there are no type or text properties, we just render `null`:
+If the current element has no type, but has a text property it returns plain text.
+If there are no type or text properties, it returns `null`:

 ```js
 if (!type && text) return <Fragment key={key}>{text}</Fragment>;